 Can an expatriate buy a rental investment in Paris without returning to France?

 Yes, remote purchasing is legally possible thanks to notarised power of attorney.
-The property hunter manages the viewings, negotiation, and technical follow-up.
-The preliminary agreement and final deed can be signed by power of attorney or by video conference at the notary's office.
-At Home Select, about 25% of our expatriate clients purchase without travelling.
+The property hunter handles the viewings, negotiation and technical follow-up.
+The preliminary agreement and final deed can be signed by power of attorney or by video conference at the notaire's office.
+At Home Select, about 25% of our expatriate clients buy without travelling.

 What rental yield can you expect from a 2-room apartment in the 10th arrondissement of Paris?

-A 2-room apartment of 40 to 50 sqm in the 10th arrondissement generates a gross yield of 3.5 to 4.2% in standard letting.
-The Canal Saint-Martin and Gare de l'Est area attracts strong rental demand from young professionals and couples, ensuring a very low vacancy rate (below 2%).
+A 2-room flat of 40 to 50 sqm in the 10th arrondissement yields 3.5 to 4.2% gross in standard letting.
+The Canal Saint-Martin and Gare de l'Est area draws strong rental demand from young professionals and couples, keeping the vacancy rate very low (below 2%).

 How to obtain a mortgage as an expatriate to invest in Paris?

 French banks grant mortgages to expatriates but generally require a deposit of 20 to 30% and documented stable income.
-Some banks such as CIC, Credit Agricole, and BNP Paribas have departments dedicated to non-residents.
-The application takes 4 to 8 weeks longer than a resident application.
+Some, such as CIC, Crédit Agricole and BNP Paribas, have departments dedicated to non-residents.
+The application takes 4 to 8 weeks longer than a resident one.